-Trying to multitask with a few pots bubbling on the stove almost always ends with the same fate — you forget how long your pasta has been cooking, until it's too late.
-If you've gotten distracted and left your noodles on the burner one too many times before, you might be extra-excited to know that you don't always have to throw them out.
+Trying to multitask with a few pots bubbling on the stove almost always ends with the same fate — you forget how long your pasta has been cooking until it's too late.
+If you've gotten distracted and left your noodles on the burner one too many times before, you might be relieved to know that you don't always have to throw them out.

 Since noodles are such a time-sensitive food, it's easy to accidentally overcook them.
-Not only do overcooked noodles have a chewy and unpleasant texture, but when you boil them too long, you change their glycemic index, which can increase your blood sugar.
-So, not only are you altering their taste and texture, but their nutritional value as well.
+Not only do overcooked noodles have a mushy and unpleasant texture, but when you boil them too long, you change their glycemic index, which can increase your blood sugar.
+So not only are you altering their taste and texture but their nutritional value as well.

 Minor distractions can cause a meal to be ruined.
-Next time this happens, don't throw the noodles out.
+But next time this happens, you don't have to throw out the noodles.
 Instead, find a way to save them.

 More: Ratatouille pasta

-Change dinner up slightly by adding some onions, garlic and tomato sauce (this is probably already warmed and ready to go) to the noodles.
-Mix well and form into individual pancakes.
+If you already have some onions, garlic and tomato sauce warm and ready to go, use them to make pancakes.
+Yes, really — pancakes.
+Add a little of those ingredients to the noodles along with a whisked egg, mix well, and form into individual pancakes.
 Fry with some butter or olive oil on a flat griddle, and you've got yourself a delicious meal in minutes.

 Fix them the old-fashioned way — with water and ice.
-Drain the noodles in a strainer and rinse well with cold water.
+Drain the noodles in a strainer, and rinse well with cold water.
 Place some ice cubes on top of the noodles while rinsing to make the water even colder.
-Not only does this stop the cooking process immediately, it also prevents the noodles from sticking together and gives them a firmer texture.
+Not only does this stop the cooking process immediately, but it also rinses away some of the starch coating and prevents the noodles from sticking together.

 And you'll see personalized content just for you whenever you click the My Feed .